This is the ORIGINAL homemade laundry detergent recipe, all others only imitate what you’ll find here.

 Thoroughly stir together for 5 minutes and enjoy the results!
 That’s it folks…seems too good to be true, but it is true indeed!

-Use 1 Tbsp per load (or 2 Tbsp for heavily soiled loads).
+Use 1 Tbsp per load (or 2-3 Tbsp for large or heavily soiled loads).

 I purchased all these ingredients at my local grocery store: